hectorkd/hectorkd/README.md

 ### What I'm working on

-- Currently working at Proximie as a Senior Fullstack Developer.
-- Previous role was as Lead Frontend Developer at Gophr, a last mile delivery company.
+- Working at Gohr, a last mile delivery company, as a Lead Frontend Developer.
 - Working on deploying gymnastics app RoutineLab.

 ### Tools I've been using lately